sporto/elm-patterns/src/basic/impossible-states.md

     }
 ```

-But in this type is possible to have something like `isLoading = false` and `data = Nothing`.
+But in this type it is possible to have something like `isLoading = false` and `data = Nothing`.
 What is the meaning of this?
 This is probably an impossible state that should never happen.

 ## Pattern

-Which Elm you can represent your types in ways that don't allow for impossible states. e.g
+With Elm you can represent your types in ways that don't allow for impossible states. e.g

 ```haskell
 type RemoteData